law01f/n8n-cloud-aws/README.md

    ![n8n-9](https://github.com/user-attachments/assets/24b0f04b-b62a-4a65-bf50-72243ab1f900)

-6. If everything went well, you should see something simmilar to this:
+6. If everything went well, you should see something similar to this:

    ![n8n-10](https://github.com/user-attachments/assets/a16babfd-a65f-4a13-8754-d02952be324a)